-Although SLP2 showed a specific regulation of MIC26, our interaction data and the fact that SLP2 KO shows more severe cristae defects compared to MIC26 KO pointed towards possible broader roles of SLP2 in MICOS assembly and cristae architecture.
-Peculiarly, the DKO of MIC13 and SLP2 showed more additive defects compared to each single KO with respect to the MIC60 assembly into the MICOS complex.
-This indicated that MIC13 and SLP2 function in unison to regulate the incorporation of MIC60 into the MICOS complex.
-The time-dependent restoration of MIC13 in MIC13-SLP2 DKO cells showed a considerably slower kinetics of the assembly of MIC60 into MICOS complex compared to MIC13 KO.
-This demonstrated a critical role of SLP2 in regulating the kinetics of MIC60-subcomplex assembly.
+Although SLP2 showed a specific regulation of MIC26, our interaction data and the fact that 438 SLP2 KO shows more severe cristae defects compared to MIC26 KO pointed towards possible 439 broader roles of SLP2 in MICOS assembly and cristae architecture.
+Peculiarly, the DKO of 440 441 MIC13 and SLP2 showed more additive defects compared to each single KO with respect to the MIC60 assembly into the MICOS complex.
+This indicated that MIC13 and SLP2 function 442 in unison to regulate the incorporation of MIC60 into the MICOS complex.
+The time-dependent 443 restoration of MIC13 in MIC13-SLP2 DKO cells showed a considerably slower kinetics of the 444 445 assembly of MIC60 into MICOS complex compared to MIC13 KO.
+This demonstrated a critical role of SLP2 in regulating the kinetics of MIC60-subcomplex assembly and CJ formation.
+446

-To dissect the specific role of MIC13 in the regulation of MIC60 assembly in SLP2-MIC13 axis, we wanted to differentiate whether the phenotypes arise from MIC10 or MIC13 as MIC13 KO is always associated with loss of MIC10-subcomplex.
-Based on our observations that MIC13 interacts with YME1L and MIC10 levels are enhanced in YME1L downregulation, we checked whether MIC10 levels are regulated by YME1L in MIC13 KO cells.
-The downregulation of YME1L in MIC13 KO could not only restore the steady state levels of MIC10 but also its incorporation into the MICOS complex.
-Since MIC10 could be integrated in MICOS complex in absence of MIC13, we conclude that while MIC13 in principle is dispensable for bridging MIC10- and MIC60-subcomplexes, it rather plays an important role in stabilizing the MIC10subcomplex via inhibiting YME1L-specific proteolysis.
-The restoration of MIC10 in MIC13 KO could partially restore the CJs formation as MIC10 is known to cause membrane bending for the formation of CJs (Barbot et al., 2015, Bohnert et al., 2015).
-The question remains whether this restoration is sufficient to restore MIC13-specific mitochondrial defects.
-The partial restoration of CJs also indicates an additional role of MIC13 for CJ formation and maintenance.
-MIC27 showed a band at a lower apparent molecular weight in MIC13 KO.
-The identity of the lower MIC27 is not yet known but it was interesting to note that conversion of MIC27 to a lower size was MIC13-dependent.
-This is because even when the steady state levels of MIC27 was restored upon downregulation of YME1L in MIC13 KO, the status of the MIC27 band size was not restored.
-The YME1L-dependent restoration of MIC10 presents a new tool to distinguish the MIC13-specific functions, which has direct implications in study of the MIC13-associated disease mechanism and in development of future therapeutics.
+To dissect the specific role of MIC13 in the regulation of MIC60 assembly in SLP2-MIC13 axis, 447 we wanted to differentiate whether the phenotypes arise from MIC10 or MIC13 as MIC13 KO 448 is always associated with loss of MIC10-subcomplex.
+Based on our observations that MIC13 449 interacts with YME1L and MIC10 levels are enhanced in YME1L downregulation, we checked 450 whether MIC10 levels are regulated by YME1L in MIC13 KO cells.
+The downregulation of 451 YME1L in MIC13 KO could not only restore the steady state levels of MIC10 but also its 452 incorporation into the MICOS complex.
+Since MIC10 could be integrated in MICOS complex 453 in absence of MIC13, we conclude that while MIC13 in principle is dispensable for bridging 454 MIC10- and MIC60-subcomplexes, it rather plays an important role in stabilizing the MIC10-455 subcomplex via inhibiting YME1L-specific proteolysis.
+The presence of nascent CJ upon 456 457 depletion of YME1L in MIC13 KO showed that the assembled MIC10-subcomplex could form CJ even in the absence of MIC13.
+The cristae in this scenario appeared as if the onion-like 458 cristae of MIC13 KO unfurled and reattached to IM to form nascent CJ, providing a model for 459 460 CJ formation.
+MIC10 is known to oligomerize in a wedge-like shape that causes membrane bending and CJ formation (Barbot et al., 2015, Bohnert et al., 2015).
+However, here question 461 remains whether this CJ restoration is sufficient to restore MIC13-specific mitochondrial 462 463 defects or the associated pathology.
+We also observe that MIC27 showed a band at a lower 464 apparent molecular weight in MIC13 KO.
+The identity of the lower MIC27 is not yet known but it was interesting to note that conversion of MIC27 to a lower size was MIC13-dependent and 465 was not influenced by YME1L depletion.
+This is because even when the steady state levels of 466 MIC27 was restored upon downregulation of YME1L in MIC13 KO, the status of the MIC27 467 468 band size was not restored.
+The YME1L-dependent restoration of MIC10 presents a new tool to distinguish the MIC13-specific functions, which has direct implications in study of the MIC13-469 associated disease mechanism and in development of future therapeutics.
+470